civol/HDLRuby/README.md

       !10.ns
    ```

+ - The `repeat` statements: such a statement takes as argument a time value and
- - The `repeat` statement: it repeats the execution of its block until the delay
+   a block.
+The execution of the block is repeated until the delay given by the
-   given in argument expires.
-For example the following code will execute
+   time value argument expires.
+For example, the following code executes
    repeatedly the inversion of the `clk` signal every 10 nanoseconds for 10
    seconds (i.e., it simulates a clock signal for 10 seconds):